bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 - **Scenario 4**: If `utils.js` is updated, propagation will look at its importers recursively again.
 At first, we'll find `app.jsx` as the accepted module and will stop its propagation there (assuming **Scenario 1 (a)**).
 Then, we'll step on `other.js` and its importers recursively too, but there are no accepted modules and we'll reach the "root" `index.html` file.
 If there's at least one case that doesn't have an accepted module, a full page reload will be triggered.

-If you'd like to understand some more advanced scenarious that involves multiple HMR boundaries, click on the collapsed section below:
+If you'd like to understand some more advanced scenarios that involves multiple HMR boundaries, click on the collapsed section below:

 <details>
 <summary><strong>Toggle advanced scenarios</strong></summary>